 I am a research scientist at MIT Sloan School of Management.
 My work lies at the intersection of computational and social sciences.
 Prior to joining MIT, I was a postdoctoral researcher at Department of Psychology at Yale.
 I received my PhD in Engineering with a minor in Business Intelligence and Analytics.
 I also worked as a Systems and Software Integration Lead for five years prior to starting my PhD.

 My interest includes misinformation, social media, social networks, and cooperation.
-In particular, I study a) the effect of information bias and automated accounts in social networks, b) cognitive reflection in shaping behavior on social media and how to fight misinformation and improve the quality of content shared online, and c) how networks shape the origins and dynamics of cognition and behavior.
+In particular, I study a) the effect of information bias and automated accounts in social networks, b) the tole of cognitive reflection in shaping behavior on social media and how to fight misinformation and improve the quality of content shared online, and c) how networks shape the origins and dynamics of cognition and behavior.

 In my work, I have uniquely integrated analytical/computational models with large scale digital experiments (causal inference) on networks and analysis of large-scale data from real-world network (machine learning & natural language processing) to address pressing social network related issues